AsemDevs/Users-List-REST-API-Integration/DEV_NOTES.md

 - The endpoint can be customized via settings > User Spotlight Pro.
 - The Endpoint is now customizable via options but there should be more updates for the pagination as it depends on the custom endpoint.
 - Process the AJAX request in the backend, fetch user details from the external API, it's better for caching and security.
+- Removed the rewrite rule for user details as it is not necessary and used the template with full user details.
 - For testing and Inpsyde's coding standards, I have installed PHPUnit and Inpsyde code standard using composer and the following commands:

     ```zsh